 Each year, Broadway in Orlando makes the Dr. Phillip's Center its home for the season.
 You can catch eight the touring productions during the 2019 to 2020 season, including "Les Misérables,"Escape to Margaritaville," "The Play That Goes Wrong,"'Aladdin the Musical," "Mean Girls," "Miss Saigon," A Bronx Tale," and "My Fair Lady."

 Additionally, the Dr. Phillip's Center hosts a variety of shows and events year-round including movie and documentary screenings, concerts and dance performances, and even performing arts festivals.
 Tickets for these shows typically go on sale two to three months before the performance date and are available on the Dr. Philip's Center website.

 The Garden Theatre in Winter Garden offers an entertainment experience unique to West Orange County, Florida.
 The original 1935 theater has been renovated into a new performing arts venue offering theater, dance, music, movies, and education.

 The Mad Cow Theatre has been a staple of the downtown Orlando theatre scene for over 20 years and has come to be known as one of the area's most respected professional theatres.
-Presenting a wide range of compelling works, including both classical and contemporary plays and musicals, the Mad Cow Theatre also plays host to the annual 18 Days Cabaret Festival.
+Presenting a wide range of compelling works, including both classical and contemporary plays and musicals, the Mad Cow Theatre also hosts the annual 18 Days Cabaret Festival.

 The Orlando University of Central Florida (UCF) Shakespeare Theater is a professional theatre company that produces classical and contemporary plays and musicals as well as special children's productions.
-Performances are held at the 2014-renovated theater in the Loch Haven Cultural Campus.
+Performances are held at the renovated theater in the Loch Haven Cultural Campus.